CRBT-Team/CRBT/README.md

 # CRBT
 The Discord companion made for you.

+This is a private repo, so if you can see this, congrats!

 ## Commands
 `/8ball` - Ask a question to 8ball.\
 `/achievements` - View a list of a user's CRBT achievements.\